 - Have you already been thinking about marriage?

 Most couples are encouraged not to get married merely for the “sake of the baby.”
 Marriage has enough challenges even when entering into it for all the right reasons.

 If you are in a positive, solid relationship, the parenting option might make the most sense since it involves two people committed to meeting the needs of the baby.

-Since we all know that marriage often fails to solve problems, seek premarital counseling to help you with your decision.
+Since marriage often fails to solve problems, it is recommended to seek premarital counseling to help you with your decision.

-Both parties are committed to meeting the needs of the child and are willing to accept the additional challenges such as adjusting schedules, possible extra commuting and greater need to communicate.
+Both parties are committed to meeting the needs of the child and are willing to accept additional challenges such as adjusting schedules, possible extra commuting, and a greater need for communication.

 This can make sense if one of you is fully committed to the baby.
 It presents more challenges since most of the parenting responsibilities will fall on one person.
 Child support is still important in order to make it easier to meet the child’s needs.
 This parenting option can also present challenges with scheduling and commuting.